 Most people look after our wildlife and landscape, so please play your part.
 Public toilets on Mull are not suitable for emptying chemical toilets as it upsets the sewage process.
-Some of our camp sites are able to help by allowing you to dispose of waste in their tanks for a small fee.
+Some of our campsites are able to help by allowing you to dispose of waste in their tanks for a small fee.
 Please contact them directly for more information.
 In addition please keep clear of forest entrances which are being used for timber haulage.

 Watch this awesome little video about how to drive on our single track roads and have a read of our Driving on Mull guide.

 With special thanks to Isle of Mull Campervans.